Washington Legislature passes bill rolling back Boeing tax break to ward off retaliatory trade tariffs

 Senate Bill 6690 cleared its last floor vote on Thursday, the final day of the 60-day legislative session.

-The 45-to-4 Senate vote on the bill came as lawmakers prepared to approve the state’s supplemental operating budget and a bill to fund response to Washington’s novel coronavirus outbreak.
+The 45-to-4 Senate vote on the bill came as the Legislature also approved the state’s supplemental operating budget.
+Lawmakers Thursday night were preparing to end the session with a handful of remaining bills, including one to fund response to Washington’s novel coronavirus outbreak.

 Boeing sought the change in order to resolve a dispute at the World Trade Organization (WTO) and head off retaliatory trade tariffs.
 The tax incentive has allowed Boeing and aerospace businesses to pay a lower B&O rate compared to other manufacturing companies.